LightShield/configs_loader_cpp/README.md

 ### Why No Inheritance for Config/ConfigGroup?

-C++ doesn't allow designated initializers on types with base classes.
-The design chooses clean initialization syntax over avoiding function overloads.
-Additionally, vtable overhead is unnecessary for compile-time known structures.
+Inheritance was my first solution because there's no vtable overhead when there's no virtual functionality in the hierarchy.
+However, C++ doesn't allow designated initializers on types with base classes.
+I prefer the better developer experience with partial initialization to only change default values of repeated config structs at the cost of lib-internal function overloading.

 ## Advanced Features